Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Introduction

-More concretely, our recipe for generating duality maps works as follows.
-Given a symmetry represented as a set of MPOs described by a fusion category, one can construct local symmetric operators that commute with these MPOs.
-As these local symmetric operators are built from generalized Clebsch-Gordan coefficients, the algebra they generate called the \emph{bond algebra} \cite{cobanera2010unified,bondAlgebra} is governed by their \emph{recoupling theory} via generalized 6j-symbols, which give rise to another fusion category we call $\mc D$.
-The crux of our approach is that there exist \emph{different} local operators commuting with \emph{different} MPO symmetries that are described by the \emph{same} recoupling theory \cite{Lootens:2020mso}, and therefore satisfy the same algebraic relations.
-These local symmetric operators define dual models with dual symmetries, while their bond algebras have identical structure constants.
-Mathematically, these dual local symmetric operators are obtained by different choices of module categories over the fusion category $\mc D$, and the dual symmetries are said to be \emph{Morita equivalent} \cite{etingof2016tensor}.
-Crucially, the data of these module categories allows us to explicitly construct MPO intertwiners that map local symmetric operators of one theory to local symmetric operators of its dual.
+More concretely, our recipe for generating duality maps is summarized in Fig. \ref{fig:Flowchart}.
+Given a Hamiltonian $\mathbb{H}_0$, we choose the symmetry that will be used to perform the duality.
+It does not need to be the full set of symmetries of $\mathbb{H}_0$.
+As mentioned above, in general this symmetry is described by a fusion category, that we call $\mc{C}_0$, and is realized as an MPO whose explicit representation is determined by the module category $\mc{M}_0$ over $\mc{C}_0$.
+From this data, one can construct all local symmetric operators that commute with these MPOs.
+These local symmetric operators are built from generalized Clebsch-Gordan coefficients, and they generate an algebra called the \emph{bond algebra} \cite{cobanera2010unified,bondAlgebra} to which $\mathbb{H}_0$ belongs.
+These generalized Clebsch-Gordan coefficients are obtained from the module category $\mc{M}_0$ thought of as a module category over another fusion category $\mc{D}$, that we refer to as the \emph{input category}.
+It is the input category $\mc{D}$ that governs the bond algebra, and it is defined by generalized 6j-symbols providing the \emph{recoupling theory} of the generalized Clebsch-Gordan coefficients.
+The crux of our approach is that one can find distinct realizations of the symmetric operators so that they satisfy the same algebraic relations by choosing different module categories $\mc{M}_i$ over the input category $\mc{D}$ \cite{Lootens:2020mso}.
+These local symmetric operators define dual models with distinct realizations of the same symmetry, while the bond algebra they generate remains the same.
+The corresponding dual symmetry MPOs are encoded into fusion categories $\mc{C}_i$ that satisfy the so-called \emph{Morita equivalence} \cite{etingof2016tensor}.
+Crucially, the categorical data of these different module categories $\mc{M}_i$ allows us to explicitly construct MPO intertwiners that implement the duality transformation between symmetric operators at the level of the states.